redcathode/spyr/README.md

 **Alright, where can I get it?**

-If that little blurb somehow managed to sell you already, know that this project is still in a *VERY* rudimentary state.
-As such, there aren't yet any official releases, but you can grab the latest version of the code that compiled successfully by clicking [this link.](https://nightly.link/asolidtime/spyr/workflows/github-actions/main/JAR%20package.zip) Note that it requires [the latest version of Java](https://adoptopenjdk.net/?variant=openjdk16&jvmVariant=hotspot) and [VLC 3.0.0 or newer.](https://www.videolan.org/vlc/)
+If that little blurb somehow managed to sell you already, you can grab a stable release from [here.](https://github.com/asolidtime/spyr/releases) If you want the absolute latest version, click [this link.](https://nightly.link/asolidtime/spyr/workflows/github-actions/main/JAR%20package.zip) Note that both require [the latest version of Java](https://adoptopenjdk.net/?variant=openjdk16&jvmVariant=hotspot) and [VLC 3.0.0 or newer.](https://www.videolan.org/vlc/)

 ## Roadmap (in no particular order)